 Other graduate roles in a property-related firm

 Property firms don't just employ surveyors; they also often look for business managers and administrators.
 Your surveying degree can be advantageous in these roles as your background knowledge will help you make more informed decisions.
 Management might appeal if you still want to work within a surveying environment but have more of a leaning towards business.

-The estate agency group Spicerhaart, for example, has a graduate management scheme that is designed to place graduates as branch and sales managers in its estate agencies, managing the branch and sales teams to reach targets.
+The estate agency group Spicerhaart, for example, has previously run a graduate management scheme that is designed to place graduates as branch and sales managers in its estate agencies, managing the branch and sales teams to reach targets.
 It is open to all graduates and they do not put their trainees through the APC, instead giving them intensive training in management and related skills such as negotiation.
-Kate Hurles, head of graduate development at Spicerhaart Residential Lettings, suggests graduates consider a management and sales graduate programme if they have an aptitude for meeting targets and working with the public.
+Kate Hurles, head of landlord investments (formerly head of graduate development) at Spicerhaart Residential Lettings, suggests graduates consider a management and sales graduate programme if they have an aptitude for meeting targets and working with the public.